decaporg/decap-cms/website/content/docs/basic-steps.md

 ### Set up a backend

 This serves two purpose: Secure access to your website's Decap CMS and allows it to read and update content files in your repo.
 More information about configuring the backend can be found [here](/docs/backends-overview/).

+If you are experimenting with Decap CMS or developing, you can connect to it via a [local Git repository instead](/docs/working-with-a-local-git-repository/) of a remote backend.

 ### Configure Decap CMS using a configuration file